ibm-cloud-docs/key-protect/FAQs.md

 - As a ReaderPlus, you can browse a high-level view of keys, access key material for standard keys, and perform wrap and unwrap actions.
 The ReaderPlus role cannot modify key material.

 ## How do I monitor API calls to {{site.data.keyword.keymanagementserviceshort}}?
+{: #monitor-api-calls}
 {: faq}
 {: support}

 You can use the {{site.data.keyword.cloudaccesstrailfull_notm}} service to track how users and applications interact with your {{site.data.keyword.keymanagementserviceshort}} service instance.
 For example, when you create, import, delete, or read a key in {{site.data.keyword.keymanagementserviceshort}}, an {{site.data.keyword.cloudaccesstrailshort}} event is generated.
 These events are automatically forwarded to the {{site.data.keyword.cloudaccesstrailshort}} service in the same region where the {{site.data.keyword.keymanagementserviceshort}} service is provisioned.

 To find out more, check out [Activity Tracker events](/docs/key-protect?topic=key-protect-at-events).

+## How can I check what data is encrypted by which root key?
+{: #check-protected-data}
+{: faq}
+{: support}

+When you use a root key to protect at-rest data with envelope encryption, the cloud services that use the key can create a registration between the key and the resource that it protects.
+Registrations are associations between keys and cloud resources that help you get a full view of which encryption keys protect what data on IBM Cloud.

+You can [browse the registrations](/docs/key-protect?topic=key-protect-view-protected-resources) that are available for your keys and cloud resources by using the {{site.data.keyword.keymanagementserviceshort}} APIs.

 ## What happens when I delete a key?
 {: #key-destruction}